tinyBigGAMES/libFPC/README.md

 1. **Download** `libFPC` from the [github](https://github.com/tinyBigGAMES/libFPC/archive/refs/heads/main.zip).
 You can also fork the repo if you wish to make contributions.
 2. **Add** `libFPC` to your `uses` clause.
-3. **Start Coding!** Enjoy simplified JSON handling with method chaining.
+3. **Start Coding!** libFPC brings the power of the FreePascal compiler into the hands of your application.

 ## 🚀 Basic Usage